UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 ## Rejecting Ranking-Focused Peer Review

-It is a convenient myth that the primary purpose of peer review is one of scientific integrity: to ensure research informs without misleading.
+We scientists like to propagate the convenient myth that the primary purpose of peer review is one of scientific integrity: to ensure research informs without misleading.
 Indeed, ensuring presented clearly, completely, objectively, and accurately *should* be paramount to scientists.

-Alas, the overriding purpose of peer review, as it is actually practiced in most of science, is *ranking*.
+Alas, the overriding purpose of peer review, as we actually practice it in most of science, is *ranking*.

 Peer review is the linchpin of the system that we scientists use to rank the value of research and, by extension, to rank each other.
-We submit our research to conferences and journals each with its own brand and tier of prestige.
-Each conference and journals has its own peer review processes, reviewers, and standards for acceptance, all of which are chosen to signal its tier of prestige.
+Our peer review committees are run by journals and conferences, each with its own brand and tier of prestige.
+They chose standards of acceptance and reviewers to signal that prestige.

-These conferences and journals are part of science's larger social stratification system: we rank the importance of research by where it is published; we rank the importance of scientists by their ability to accumulate publications with prestigious brands; we use these rankings to decide who is worthy of acclaim, jobs, trust, and attention.
+Peer review for these journals and conferences is the foundation of science's stratification system: we rank the importance of research by where it is published; we rank the importance of scientists by their ability to accumulate publications with prestigious brands; then we use these rankings to decide who is worthy of acclaim, jobs, trust, and attention.

-This system requires reviewers to reject papers that merely satisfy scientific-integrity requirements, lest the top strata would be insufficiently exclusive.
-Review committees add requirements such that submitted research be *novel*, *interesting*, *impactful*, or that it meets the particularly nebulous catch-all (or *drop-all* for rejecting any submission) of having a *significant contribution*.
+This system requires reviewers to reject papers that merely satisfy scientific-integrity requirements, lest the top strata would be too inclusive.
+Review committees create exclusivity through requirements such that research be *novel*, *interesting*, *impactful*, or that it meets the particularly nebulous catch-all (or *drop-all* for rejecting any submission) of having a *significant contribution*.

 <!-- Ranking conflicts with integrity -->
 ---